koechian/CSMessagingWebApp/README.md

   `uuid:Unique Agent Identification`,\
   `isOccupied:A boolean to indicate weather the agent is free or not`
 - Agents can be attached to one or many conversations, to a maximum of 3.
 - Agents are destroyed on logout.
 Meaning they are no longer available for conversations.
-The messages that they sent will persist.
+The messages that they sent will persist in the `Conversations` collection for non-repudiation.

 ### 2. Messaging